devtoro/movie_rama/README.md

 bundle exec rails s
 ```

-** You need to have ruby 2.6.3 along with the bundler gem
+** You need to have ruby 2.6.3 installed along with the bundler gem

 * You can login as an existing user (email: luke@jedi.com, password: movierama) or sign up to create a new account